Notes on Theory of Distributed Systems: Local graph coloring

 \section{Local graph coloring}

-One of the first problems studied in local distributed graph algorithms is graph coloring~\cite{Linial1992}, where we wish to assign each node in the graph a small label distinct from its neighbors.
-Because the nodes initially start with large distinct labels, graph coloring in the LOCAL model shares some similarities with renaming, since we will use the unique ids as a starting point for generating the colors.
+One of the first problems studied in the LOCAL model is local graph coloring~\cite{Linial1992}, where we wish to assign each node in the graph a small label distinct from its neighbors.
+Because the nodes initially start with large distinct labels, graph coloring in the LOCAL model shares some similarities with renaming (Chapter~\ref{chapter-renaming}), since we will use the unique IDs as a starting point for generating the colors.